johnnymo87/openai-ruby-client/README.md

 ## Run

-Write a prompt in a file in the `prompts/` directory, e.g. `prompts/o1-preview-000001`.
+Write a prompt in a file in the `prompts/` directory, e.g. `prompts/reasoning-model-000001`.
 Consider using [this script](https://gist.github.com/johnnymo87/4701b6671730768ba95f19a5ee29a177) to merge many files into one in a way that's useful when prompting.

-There's an `o1_preview_client.rb` file.
+There's an `reasoning_model_client.rb` file.
 Use it to execute the prompt.
 ```
-bundle exec ruby o1_preview_client.rb execute prompts/o1-preview-000001
+bundle exec ruby reasoning_model_client.rb execute prompts/reasoning-model-000001
 ```
 The result will be in the `log/` directory.
 There's no support for follow up prompts, so if there's anything from the result that you want to use in a follow up prompt, you'll have to copy it manually.